imanuelgittens/javascript-studies/DOW/Sebastian.md

 Sebastian was born to a British father and American mother in London.
 Their unfortunate divorce when he was very young, led to Sebastian and his brother being raised by a single mother in the suburbs north of New York city.
 His mother is hard working, and has always been (and continues to be) very supportive of him and his brother throughout their lives.
 Needless to say, they love her very much.

 ![Imgur](http://i.imgur.com/tXkMq7Z.jpg)
+[Sebastian and his brother.
+He is on the left.]

  Sebastian has always been driven to succeed, but we all know that success isn’t usually handed to you on a silver platter.
 There are always challenges to overcome, twists and turns in the road and tough decisions that must be made before one can be considered successful.